eolatham/quotephile/README.md

 ### Search

 - Search for quote collections by name
-- Search for quotes by text, author, and tags
+- Search for quotes by text, author, work, and tags

 ### Sort

 - Sort quote collections by name, date created, and date changed
-- Sort quotes by tags, author first name, author last name, date created, and date changed
+- Sort quotes by tags, author first name, author last name, work, date created, and date changed
 - Persist sort settings on a per-view basis

 ### Collapse